KaemonIsland/sql-cheatsheet/README.md

 ## Many to Many

+The middle, more common than one:one, but less common than one:many.
 A book can have many authors, and authors can have many books.
+Blog posts and tags.
+Students and classes.

 # How to work with relationed tables